This topic applies to DriveWorks v20 SP2 only.

 The enabled property of the OK button is linked to a Variable DWVariableSaveEnabled.

-This rule is used to ensure that the value for Name is unique and not blank.
+This rule is used to ensure that the value for Name is not blank and in cases of editing an item, that the data has changed.

 This rule can be modified to ensure the data in the new Form can be verified.